Call for Papers7th Mil/Aerospace Applications of Programmable Logic Devices International Conference (MAPLD)

 WORKSHOPS & "BIRDS OF A FEATHER" SPECIAL SESSIONS

 ?
 Mitigation Methods for Reprogrammable Logic in The Space Radiation Environment ?
 Reconfigurable Computing - New Extended Format! ?
-PLD Failures, Analyses, and the Impact on Systems - NEW for 2004! ?
-Digital Engineering and Computer Design - A Retrospective and Lessons Learned for Today's Engineers ?
+PLD Failures, Analyses, and the Impact on Systems - NEW for 2004!!! ?
+Digital Engineering and Computer Design - A Retrospective and Lessons Learned for Today's Engineers * Includes a disassembly and discussion of a Block II Apollo Guidance Computer by the engineers who designed it. ?
 "An Application Engineer's View" - Back for 2004! ?
-"NESC and Software" - a joint session of MAPLD and the NASA Engineering and Saftey Center
+"NESC and Software" - a joint session of MAPLD and the NASA Engineering and Safety Center

 ?
 Applications: Military and Aerospace ?
 Systems and Design Tools ?
 Radiation and Mitigation Techniques ?
 Processors: General Purpose and Arithmetic ?
 Reconfigurable Computing, Evolvable Hardware, and Security ?
 Poster Session